|

 expected to be finished within a few

-months, but was delayed for
+months, but was delayed for some time.

-some time.
-There was a call for
+There was a call for an Amish

-an Amish style barn raising for
+style barn raising for the house in

-the house in late 2002.
-Over 100
+late 2002.
+Over 100 people in the

-people in the community came to help
+community came to help build the

-probably to learn the technique.
-The
+house, some probably to learn the

-house had also had been featured
+technique.
+The house had also had been

-in a `Green
+featured in a `Green

 Home